oblio360/hearthstone-blog/_posts/2015-11-13-league-of-explorers-reviews.md

 ## Brian Kibler

 Brian Kibler is another professional Hearthstone player.
-He is also a competitive Magic The Gathering (Magic The Gathering is another card game, basically Hearthstone's grandpa).
+He is also a competitive Magic The Gathering player (Magic The Gathering is another card game, basically Hearthstone's grandpa).
 On top of this he is also a card game designer.

 * [Class cards](https://www.youtube.com/watch?v=FSPaLZr5DiY)